No. 16 La.-Lafayette tops UTSA 31-24 in First Responder Bowl

 UTSA associate head coach/offensive coordinator Barry Lunney Jr. directed the Roadrunners after first-year coach Jeff Traylor twice tested positive for COVID-19 this week and didn’t accompany the team.

+“It could have easily gotten out of hand,” Lunney said “Our guys came to life and turned the tide.
+We just couldn’t finish the game.
+We did just enough in all three phases to lose the game, but we also did just enough in all three phases to be in the game.”

+Lunney said 15-20 other team members, including assistant coaches and players, also didn’t make the trip.

-Levi Lewis had first-half touchdown passes of 15 and 10 yards for Louisiana-Lafayette.
+Levi Lewis passed for 146 yards and first-half touchdowns of 15 and 10 yards for Louisiana-Lafayette.
 Elijah Mitchell added a 3-yard touchdown run, and Kenneth Almendares kicked a 31-yard field goal, The Ragin’ Cajuns won their seventh straight game following a loss to Coastal Carolina in mid-October.

+Mitchell ran for 127 yards after averaging 83.4 per game during the season as Louisiana-Lafayette rushed for 265 yards.

+“It started off with the offensive line,” Mitchell said.
+“We go at it during practice, and we just try to move it onto the (game) field.”

-Frank Harris had touchdown passes of 29 yards and 10 yards and an 11-yard scoring run for the Roadrunners.
+Frank Harris had touchdown passes of 29 yards and 10 yards among his 208 yards and an 11-yard scoring run for the Roadrunners.
 Hunter Duplessis kicked a 20-yard field goal that tied with 13:32 left.

+UTSA outgained Louisiana-Lafayette 431 yards to 411, had two turnovers to the Ragin’ Cajuns’ one and missed a field goal attempt.
+Harris bemoaned his interception on UTSA’s opening possession and a wayward backward pass deep in Roadrunners territory in the first minute of the third quarter that was ruled a fumble, recovered by Louisiana-Lafayette on UTSA’s 3-yard line.

+“We had a lot of self-inflected wounds,” Harris said.
+“Like my interception and then the one I threw that ended up being a fumble.
+We just can’t do that.”

 THE TAKEAWAY